Azure/ResourceModules/modules/Microsoft.KeyVault/vaults/readme.md

 | `uri` | string | The URI of the key vault. |

 ## Cross Referenced Modules

+This section gives you an overview of all local-referenced module files (i.e., other CARML modules that are referenced in this module) and all remote-referenced files (i.e., Bicep modules that are referenced from a Bicep Registry or Template Specs).

 | Dependency | Type |
 | :-- | :-- |